Earthquake Early Warning - Frequently Asked Questions

 The EEW system is designed to enhance early detection and warning in areas of moderate to high earthquake hazard and concentrations of population and infrastructure.
 In Canada, this earthquake risk is concentrated in western British Columbia, eastern Ontario, and southern Quebec.

-While NRCan has endeavoured to make Canada's EEWS as robust and reliable as possible, this cannot be completely guaranteed.
+While NRCan has endeavoured to make Canada's EEW system as robust and reliable as possible, this cannot be completely guaranteed.
 False and missed alerts are inevitable, due to the necessarily automated, rapid analysis of data.
 Additionally, sites very close to an earthquake's epicentre may be in the event's late alert zone, within which alerting prior to the onset of strong shaking is not possible; this is not a failure of the system.

-Will this EEW system alert of tsunami?
+Does this EEW system alert for tsunami?

-The EEWS is strictly for earthquake alerting.
+The EEW system is strictly for earthquake alerting.

 Tsunami monitoring and alerting, while related, is an entirely different process.
-Seismic data recorded by NRCan are shared, however, with both the National and Pacific Tsunami Warning Center (NTWC) in Alaska and the Pacific Tsunami Warning Center on Hawaii, both reached via www.tsunami.gov.
+Seismic data recorded by NRCan are shared, however, with the National and Pacific Tsunami Warning Center (NTWC) in Alaska and the Pacific Tsunami Warning Center on Hawaii, both at www.tsunami.gov.
 The NTWC monitors for tsunami with the potential to impact North American coastlines and issues tsunami messages that are disseminated through appropriate agencies in Canada.
 This is mostly applicable for tsunami generated by earthquakes elsewhere around the Pacific and Atlantic Oceans, providing sufficient time for assessment of the event and notification to North American Regions with oceanic coastlines.

 For tsunami waves generated locally and regionally, it is important to understand that the strong, long (>1min) shaking from an earthquake is the most reliable alert that a tsunami could inundate nearby coastlines.

-Will alerts be received for earthquakes on the other side of our international borders?
+Might alerts be received for earthquakes on the other side of our international borders?

-The design of the Canadian EEWS provides the ability to alert for any earthquake potentially impactful to Canadian areas of high risk.
+The design of the Canadian EEW system provides the ability to alert for any earthquake potentially impactful to Canadian areas of high risk.
 NRCan is working with US partners and is employing the USGS's EEW software to facilitate data sharing between the two countries; this ensures accurate alerting for earthquakes close to the Canada-United States border.

 The USGS EEW system is currently operational in California, Oregon, and Washington.

-Where will Earthquake Early Warning be located?
+Where is Earthquake Early Warning located?

-Who will receive Earthquake Early Warnings?
+Who receives Earthquake Early Warnings?

 For more information, please contact: Earthquake Early Warning Program, Canadian Hazards Information Service, Natural Resources Canada, at: EEWinfo-infoASP@nrcan-rncan.gc.ca or 613-995-5548.